NetVizura needs dedicated server

 Windows 2019 users

-After the installation is complete you need to set Local System account for the application,and restart it.
+After the installation is complete, you need to set the Local System account for the application and restart it.

-Step 3: Download and install PostgreSQL 12 or higher version from PostgreSQL official website https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
+Step 3: Download and install PostgreSQL 12 or higher version from the PostgreSQL official website https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

-• While installing PostgreSQL you will be prompted for password; make sure that you type in postgres
+• While installing PostgreSQL, you will be prompted for a password; make sure that you type in postgres

 • Make sure you have exactly one version of PostgreSQL installed on your system, otherwise NetVizura might not work as expected or at all.